-- Enter in the setting mode (chapter 9.11.1) - Press the ▲ or ↓ key to select the Deadband menu b . - Press the result is the press the result is the press the result is the r - Press the $\uparrow$ or $\downarrow$ key to select between Opening $\Box$ and Closing $\Box$ deadbands. - Press the result is the press the result is the press the result is the r - Press the for the key to select between Inner in or Outer Endeadbands. - Press the result is the press the result is the press the result is the r - Press the for whether or between 0,5 and 2,0 for the inner deadband and between 0,5 and 5,0 for the outer deadband in 0,5% step. - With the selected deadband value press the key. - Press the result key. - In order to return to previous menu press the pes key.
+- Enter in the setting mode (chapter 9.11.1) - Press the ▲ or ↓ key to select the Deadband menu b . - Press the result is the press the - Press the \uparrow or \downarrow key to select between Opening \Box and Closing \Box deadbands. - Press the result is the press the result is the press the result is the r - Press the for the key to select between Inner in or Outer Endeadbands. - Press the result is the press the result is the press the result is the r - Press the for whether a constraint of the selected deadband between 0,5 and 2,0 for the inner deadband and between 0,5 and 5,0 for the outer deadband in 0,5% step. - With the selected deadband value press the key. - Press the result key. - In order to return to previous menu press the pes key.